 I don’t know about you, but I’m a big fan of oversized bags.

 I love how cute a compact shoulder bag or clutch looks, but when it comes down to it I want to be able to cart my whole world around with me/prepared for anyyyy occasion.

 Rooting around in my bottomless pit of a bag is often followed by emptying the entirety of the contents on the floor just to find my keys to open the door.

-They’re easy to spot and easy to get your hands on, but of course, it has to look pretty too, so I, Teri, made this cute DIY for you!
+They’re easy to spot and easy to get your hands on, but of course, it has to look pretty too.
+So I, Teri of the Lovely Drawer made this cute DIY for you!

 My age-old love affair with polymer clay comes back into play here, but what can I say?!
 I love it!…